 8. Find a Mixed Metal Piece

 So, to answer the question ‘is it OK to mix metals in jewellery?’, the answer is yes, but it needs to be well-thought-out.
 If you’re unsure that you’ll be able to keep up with our style tips, don’t worry.
 An alternative is to just buy a mixed metal piece that naturally incorporates two or more metals already.
-For example, some mixed gold and silver earrings or a rose gold and silver ring.
+For example, some mixed gold and silver earrings or necklaces.
 This will cut your work in half.

-We hope you found our guide on how to mix silver and gold jewellery inspiring.
-Get mixing those metals today with our collection of silver and gold plated jewellery, including gold necklaces, earrings and bracelets as well as silver necklaces, earrings and bracelets.
+We hope you found our guide on how to mixed silver and gold jewellery inspiring.
+Get mixing those metals today with our collection of mixed silver and gold plated jewellery, including gold necklaces, gold earrings and gold bracelets as well as silver necklaces, silver earrings and silver bracelets.